 You may feel a wide range of emotions as you think about going home.
-While you look forward to returning home:
+Though you look forward to returning:

-- You may feel anxious about leaving the protected environment of the hospital and the security of the staff. - You may be worried about caring for yourself at home. - Your family or caregiver might have concerns about their ability to handle responsibilities that were once those of the hospital staff. - You may wonder how other people will relate to your physical and other changes.
-Some people may not understand what you've gone through and how it has changed you, and you may miss the support system you had in the hospital. - You'll probably feel frustrated or down at times because of your isolation and limited activity.
+- You may feel anxious about leaving the protected environment of the transplant center or hospital and the security of the staff. - You may be worried about caring for yourself at home. - Your family or caregiver might have concerns about their ability to handle responsibilities that were once those of the transplant staff. - You may wonder how other people will relate to your physical and other changes.
+Some people may not understand what you've gone through and how it's changed you, and you may miss the support system you had in the transplant center or hospital. - You'll probably feel frustrated or down at times because of your isolation and limited activity.
 These feelings are normal, and you may wish to seek out a supportive friend or relative who's able to provide the understanding you need.
-The blood and marrow transplant team can also help.
+Your BMT team can also help.
 Above all, as you make this transition from hospital to home, remember to be patient, pace yourself and set small goals for yourself and others.